First test run for new Tyne and Wear Metro train on Sunderland line

 , the public body which owns and manages the Metro, revealed that this was the first time that the new train has been on the track between Pelaw and South Hylton.
 It was also the first time it has crossed Monkwearmouth railway bridge in the centre of Sunderland.

-, which owns and manages the line beyond Pelaw, worked with Nexus in carrying out the test run.
+Network Rail, which owns and manages the line beyond Pelaw, worked with Nexus in carrying out the test run.

-The £362m programme will see a new fleet of Stadler Class 555 Metro trains entering service once they have completed testing and driver training.
+The £362m programme will see a new fleet of Class 555 Metro trains entering service once they have completed testing and driver training.
 Swiss train manufacturer Stadler is building forty-six new Metro trains on behalf of Nexus.

 Stadler has already delivered three new trains with two to follow later this month and more to arrive later this year.
 Trains will enter service in phases, with the aim of all running in service by 2025.